mnot/I-D/draft-nottingham-feed-menu.md

 Processors MUST only request feed menu documents from the "feed-menu.json" well-known URI.

 When requesting feed menu documents, processors SHOULD negotiate for content language using proactive negotiation; see {{Section 12.5.4 of HTTP}}.
+If the languages understood by the user is known to the processor, it SHOULD suppress any menu objects and feed items that declare a "lang" member that does not match.

 Processors SHOULD follow redirects when requesting feed menu documents, subject to limits on loop, abuse, and similar error handling.